Bob Lazar: Employment

 Lazar claims to be a physicist and to have worked in this capacity during his tenure at the Los Alamos Meson Physics Facility.
 This assertion was echoed by local journalist Terry England, who interviewed Lazar about his interest in jet-powered cars in 1982; (Note: This was a story by Los Alamos Monitor journalist Terry England, which circulated regionally via the Associated Press.) some media outlets have since dubbed him a "physicist".
 (Note: See:) Asked about the article in 2021, however, England admitted that he took Lazar's claims at face value and did not fact-check his credentials as a physicist.
-Inquiry into Lazar's position at Los Alamos revealed his role to have been a technician for a contractor firm, and that he worked neither as a physicist or for the lab directly.
+Inquiry into Lazar's position at Los Alamos revealed his role to have been a technician for a contractor, and that he worked neither as a physicist nor for the lab directly.
 As such, the facility retains no records on Lazar, whom Prothero states was "in short, rather a minor player".
 The Smithsonian, along with various other mainstream news outlets, have stated that his designation as a "physicist" is self-proclaimed.
 (Note: The Smithsonian, and various mainstream outlets, have noted Lazar's "physicist" designation as either "self-proclaimed" or "self-described".)

 Since 1989, Lazar has achieved public notoriety as an Area 51 conspiracy theorist.
 (Note: Sources describing Lazar as a "conspiracy theorist":

 Publications on conspiracy theories that detail Lazar's claims:) In May of that year, he appeared in an interview with investigative reporter George Knapp on Las Vegas TV station KLAS, under the pseudonym "Dennis" and with his face hidden, to discuss his purported employment at "S-4", a subsidiary facility he claimed exists near the Nellis Air Force Base installation known as Area 51.
 Lazar said that his job was to help with the reverse engineering of one of nine flying saucers, which he alleged were extraterrestrial in origin.
 He claims one of the flying saucers, the one he coined the "Sport Model", was manufactured out of a metallic substance similar in appearance and touch to liquid titanium.
 In a subsequent interview that November, Lazar appeared unmasked and under his own name, where he claimed that his job interview for work at the facility was with contractor EG&G and that his employer was the United States Navy.
 EG&G stated it had no records on him.
 (Note: According to spotlight by KLAS-TV: